Identifying and Analyzing Sepsis States: A Retrospective Study on Patients with Sepsis in ICUs: Results

-We find that non-MODS states -- A1, A2, and A3, reveal mild liver damage, with only a mild increase in SGOT and SGPT levels (less than 5 times the upper reference limit \cite{giannini2005liver}), as well as a mild increase in arterial lactate.
+We find that non-MODS states -- A1, A2, and A3, reveal mild liver damage, with only a mild increase in SGOT and SGPT levels (less than 5 times the upper reference limit), as well as a mild increase in arterial lactate.
 The average SGOT levels in states A1, A2, and A3 are 121.20 u/L, 115.25 u/L, and 97.13 u/L, respectively; the average levels of SGPT in states A1, A2, and A3 are 104.71 u/L, 103.37 u/L, and 81.68 u/L, respectively; and the average arterial lactate levels in states A1, A2, and A3 are 2.04 mmol/L, 1.88 mmol/L, and 2.10 mmol/L, respectively.
 In contrast to non-MODS states, SGOT, SGPT, and arterial lactate are all in severe levels in MODS states -- A4, A5, and A6.
 The average SGOT levels in states A4, A5, and A6 are 6.56 $\times$ $10^3$ u/L, 2.01 $\times$ $10^3$ u/L, and 7.66 $\times$ $10^3$ u/L, respectively; the average SGPT levels in states A4, A5, and A6 are 3.02 $\times$ $10^3$ u/L, 6.39 $\times$ $10^3$ u/L, and 6.69 $\times$ $10^3$ u/L, respectively; and the average arterial lactate levels in states A4, A5, and A6 are 5.50 mmol/L, 3.95 mmol/L, and 4.59 mmol/L, respectively.
 Not identified by our feature selection methods, but also a representative biomarker, high levels of bilirubin are often associated with liver damage \cite{cui2018elevated}.
 Patients with sepsis having (i) bilirubin $\geq$ 4.0 mg/dL, or (ii) SGPT levels of twice the upper limit of normal for age are considered to have a sepsis-associated liver injury (SALI)~\cite{goldstein2005international}.
 A high level of bilirubin ( $\geq$ 2.5 to 3 mg/dL) can cause jaundice.
-The development of jaundice may occur due to issues with processing of bilirubin by hepatocytes, or from other effects on the liver that lead to the accumulation of bilirubin in the body.
-Such processes include increased bilirubin load from hemolysis, hepatocellular injury, and cholestasis, from the septic state, and from drugs used for the treatment of sepsis\cite{chand2007sepsis}.
 In our study, the average bilirubin levels in states A4, A5, and A6 are 5.37 mg/dL, 3.37 mg/dL, and 4.56 mg/dL, respectively, indicating common occurrence of jaundice in MODS states.